kyleterry/sufr/README.md

 This will install `sufr` into the default `PREFIX` which is `/usr/local/bin/`.
 Omit the last install step if you want to copy the binary somewhere else.

 NOTE: I will be crosscompiling binaries.
-Everything (assets and templates and database) are compiled into SUFR so you will only need the one binary to run it.
+Everything (assets and templates and database) are compiled into sufr so you will only need the one binary to run it.
 There is no need to copy css, html, and javascript around.

 ## Running
-Once you install SUFR, you can simply run the binary and access the address in the browser.
+Once you install sufr, you can simply run the binary and access the address in the browser.
 You will see a setup page and will be able to configure your instance from there.